beling/book-pl/src/ch17-02-trait-objects.md

 means it implements the `draw` method.

-This concept—of being concerned only with the messages a value responds to rather than the value’s concrete type—is similar to the concept *duck typing* in dynamically typed languages: if it walks like a duck and quacks like a duck, then it must be a duck!
+This concept—of being concerned only with the messages a value responds to rather than the value’s concrete type—is similar to the concept of *duck typing* in dynamically typed languages: if it walks like a duck and quacks like a duck, then it must be a duck!
 In the implementation of `run` on `Screen` in Listing 17-5, `run` doesn’t need to know what the concrete type of each component is.
 It doesn’t check whether a component is an instance of a `Button` or a `SelectBox`, it just calls the `draw` method on the component.
 By specifying `Box<dyn Draw>` as the type of the values in the `components` vector, we’ve defined `Screen` to need values that we can call the `draw` method on.

 The advantage of using trait objects and Rust’s type system to write code similar to code using duck typing is that we never have to check whether a